 In accordance with the Energy Law all users of natural gas are free to choose their supplier.
 All users, except households, are market participants.
 A household is a captive user unless it has used the option to become a market participant.
-There is one public trader in the territory of Latvia, which supplies all captive users at regulated tariffs.
+There is one public trader in the territory of

+Latvia, which supplies all captive users at regulated tariffs.
 According to legislation, the obligation to provide natural gas trading services to captive users is imposed on the natural gas trader with the largest number of household users.
-Currently, the public trader is JSC "Latvijas Gāze".
+Until the full natural gas market is fully opened to households according to the amendments to the Energy Law (opening date 1 May 2023), designated public trader - JSC "Latvijas Gāze".